eberban/eberban/books/refgram/src/logic/transformations.md

 ## Anaphora

-__ze__ allows the speaker to refer to the latest __non-wrapped__ instance of the prefixed predicate instead of creating a new instance.
+__ze__ allows the speaker to refer to the latest __instance__ of the prefixed predicate instead of creating a new instance.
 Arguments provided to this reference predicate (ignoring the implicit context argument) are stated to match ones the instance had.

 > __mian bure